 The Supervisory Directors possess the authority to supervise the execution of the Executive Directors' duties.
 They may request reports relating to the status of JHR's business and assets from not only the Executive Director but also administrative agents, the asset management company, and the asset custody company, and they may also conduct any investigations that are required.

-With regard to the status of the Executive Director and Supervisory Directors, refer to Executive Director and Supervisory Directors were elected by resolution of general meeting of unitholders and term of office is two years following their appointment.
+Executive Director and Supervisory Directors were elected by resolution of general meeting of unitholders and term of office is two years following their appointment.

 Independence of directors